In this post, we discuss RSPO sustainability certifications for palm oil.

 RSPO adopts new standards

 In November 2018, the RSPO adopted stronger standards for “No Deforestation, No Peat, and No Exploitation” of human rights (NDPE).
 Before this, the RSPO allowed certified companies to continue logging secondary forest and draining peatlands.
-Still, loopholes remain that may allow deforestation to continue on some RSPO-certified plantations.
+Still, loopholes remain that may allow deforestation to continue on RSPO-certified plantations.

 These revised standards take an important step toward creating meaningful sustainability standards for palm oil production among RSPO-certified companies.
 However, many studies and investigations have shown that the RSPO has struggled to monitor and enforce its existing standards (EIA, 2015; IDDRI, 2017).
 Because of its poor track record on monitoring certified plantations, The Palm Oil Innovation Group (POIG) and others question how the RSPO will effectively enforce these stricter standards.

 In a recent study of the effects of RSPO certification on deforestation in Indonesia, Carlson et al (2017) report that certification reduced deforestation by about 35%.
 Deforestation in RSPO-certified plantations continued at a rate of about 6.6% of remaining forest/year, compared to an average rate of 9.8% of remaining forest/year on uncertified (conventional) plantations.
+That means a huge amount of forest loss continues on RSPO-certified plantaions.

 Consumers need to recognize the limitations